Saleh Ali Saleh Nabhan: Death

 Nabhan's body was buried at sea, a practice later repeated with the disposal of Osama bin Laden's corpse.

 On 14 February 2010, the MSNBC cable news channel reported that three alternatives were presented to President Barack Obama: (1) assassination via a missile attack from a drone, or other airplane; (2) assassination by fire from helicopters, which could then land for DNA samples, to confirm his identity; and (3) live capture.
 MSNBC suggested that this killing represents a trend, since remote targeting continues to be more reliable—while locations where captives can be detained without complications have dwindled.

+Legacy

+Al-Shabaab named its external operations unit as the "Saleh Ali Saleh Nabhan Battalion."
+(Arabic: كتيبة صالح علي صالح نبهان).
+A branch of the militant organisation that specialises in attacking both civilian and military targets The same unit has carried out a number of high-profile attacks in the past, including the raid on a Kenyan-AMISOM base in El Adde on January 15, 2016, the DusitD2 Complex attack in Nairobi in January 2019, and the suicide bombings in Kampala, Uganda, in July 2010.
+With roots in the city of Mombasa, the unit grew from a small group to a small battalion under the early leadership and training of Fazul Muhammed.